Gift Guides

 The man who returns everything and buys what he wants is not impossible to shop for.
 He just needs a different kind of gift.

 Luxury gifts for men get hard for one reason: the man you are shopping for already buys what he wants.
 He has the watch he likes, the jacket that fits, the headphones he researched for a week.
 When he wants something, he gets it.
-So a gift that simply costs a lot does not impress him.
+So a gift that simply costs a lot does not move him.
 He can read a price tag.
 What he cannot do for himself is be surprised by something he would never have bought, in a quality he would never have justified.

 What makes a luxury gift land with men?